srushtisshiraganvi/cloudVista/README.md

 CloudVista is a Spring Boot web application that helps monitor cloud instances efficiently.
 It displays real-time information such as CPU usage, memory utilization, disk usage, and instance status through a clean and interactive dashboard.

+It’s similar in concept to AWS CloudWatch, Azure Monitor, or Google Cloud Console, but built at a smaller scale for demonstration and learning.
 ---

 ## 🚀 Features